-I posted the recipe for this easy vegan stir-fry years ago as I was just starting with the blog.
-It had been one of the first times I had cooked it, but I have been making this soya granules recipe lots and lots of time ever since.
+I posted the recipe for this soya granules fry recipe years ago as I was just starting with the blog.
+It had been one of the first times I had cooked it, but I've been making it lots and lots of times ever since.

-The original recipe was made with broccoli florets and sugar snap pea, but the new pictures I've taken show zucchini slices and green beans.
+- The original recipe was made with broccoli florets and sugar snap peas, but the new pictures I've taken show zucchini slices and green beans.
 Both versions are delicious, so don't be afraid to swap the vegetables according to your taste and whatever you happen to have in the house.

-The carrots, zucchini and peppers I use to make this easy vegetarian stir-fry are always fresh, but otherwise, when it comes to green beans, sugar snap peas, regular peas, broccoli or cauliflower I often use frozen products.
+- The carrots, zucchini, and peppers I use to make this soya fry are always fresh, but otherwise, when it comes to green beans, sugar snap peas, regular peas, broccoli, or cauliflower I often use frozen products.

 What are soya granules?

-However, whenever cooking with soya granules or chunks, I never actually try to replace any meat.
+However, whenever cooking with any of these products, I never actually try to replace any meat.
 I have my special soya granules recipes, which I like because they contain the soya products and not because they replace the meat.

 How to use soya granules in recipes?

-Also, this vegetarian stir-fry recipe requires the soya granules to be brought to a boil shortly.
-This is necessary, because the soya granules will only be cooked very shortly after being drained.
+- To make this dish, boil them shortly.
+This is necessary because they will only be cooked very shortly after being drained.

-Most packet's instructions recommend soaking the soya granules or chunks in hot water, however, I always use vegetable broth, I feel it improves the taste of the final dish.
+- Most packet's instructions recommend soaking in hot water, however, I always use vegetable broth, I feel it improves the taste of the final dish.

-A trick for squeezing the liquid out of the granules or chunks without having to wait too long for them to cool, is to give them to a fine sieve, in batches, and press the liquid out of them with the help of a large spoon.
+- A trick for squeezing the liquid out without having to wait too long for it to cool is to place it into a fine sieve in batches and press the liquid out of it with the help of a large spoon.

-Soya granules or soya chunks are very easy to include into your meals.
+Soya granules or soya chunks are very easy to include in your meals.
 From stir-fries with vegetables to stews and sauces for pasta.
 You can make a very tasty kind of bolognese sauce for your spaghetti, you can use the granules to replace the meat in any kind of dish containing ground meat.
-You can add them to soups or you can make patties.
+You can add them to soups, or you can make patties.

-I noticed that there are lots of Indian recipes out there using soya granules or soya chunks.
+I noticed that there are lots of Indian recipes out there using these products.
 As so many Indians are vegetarians, they have adapted lots of traditional Indian dishes to suit their dietary needs.

-This easy vegetarian stir-fry with soya granules can be easily reheated.
+- The soya fry can be easily reheated.